Your cart is currently empty!

 Staying sober long term, fighting an addiction to alcohol, is a mental battle fought in the head.
 It takes an awful lot more than exercise, healthy eating, taking up a hobby that you’ve always fancied and shagging a new partner ( or reconnecting with your existing partner in a shagging sort of way) to get to grips with, vanquish and eliminate from your life….
 It takes a lot of hard work to step away from the old you and build the new you from scratch.
 Yes, the brain is plastic; its plasticity enabling us to learn new things and build new habits, but in order to do that we need to be prepared to really part with the old, not just paper it over with distractions and achievements and that takes time.

-Getting and Staying saber, like embarking on any transformational journey is inviting what could be gale-wind forces of change.
+Getting and Staying sober, like embarking on any transformational journey is inviting what could be gale-wind forces of change.
 We might be dealing with issues that have been pushed down, denied or medicated, ancient wounds buried in the cellar, ungrieved sorrows stuck away in the attic, or just some heavy bags leftover from childhood yet to unpack.
-Possibly one or two few bats in our belfry.
+Possibly one or two or few bats in our belfry.
 Sometimes getting sober just turns the key and opens the door to the real work of transforming our lives.
 Hallelujah’s all around.

 If you’re “sober curious” … If you are drinking too much too often and want to stop or take a break…or if you have stopped drinking and are trying to stick to sober!
 Talk to Us.